 The idea is fine, the plot is pretty palatable, but there are issues aplenty with the look and execution of the film.
-After a pretty strong opening, the piece stops being any kind of meaningful contribution to the series.
-Considering the cultural and monetary revenue the franchise has spawned, my hopes were high for -not exactly a game-changer but- something special.
-Texas Chainsaw very quickly gets caught in the pitfalls of a bland slasher, and for a post Scream/Cabin in the Woods audience, that really is a bit risky.
-The five main characters are all mindbogglingly attractive, Daddario’s top is ever-so-slightly too small for her, there seems to be a case of the “stupids” going about in Texas and, of course, the kids catch it just as Leatherface picks up his chainsaw.
+After a pretty strong opening the piece stops being any kind of meaningful contribution to the series.
+Considering the cultural and monetary revenue the series has spawned, my hopes were high for not exactly a game-changer but something special.
+Texas Chainsaw very quickly gets caught in the pitfalls of a typical slasher, and for a post Scream/Cabin in the Woods audience that really is a bit risky.
+The five main characters are all mind bogglingly attractive, Daddario’s top is ever-so-slightly too small for her, there seems to be a bout of the “stupids” going about in Texas and, of course, the kids catch it just as Leatherface picks up his chainsaw.
 Cars break down, there’s a lot of tripping, people go into the basement to be picked off one by one…you get the drift.
-Though obviously now when people go in the basement they get to say “fuck this shit” first, just so we know they’re dubious.
+Though obviously now when people go in the basement they get to say “fuck this shit” first just so we know they’re dubious.
 Instead, we can’t help think they’re just addicted to doing dangerously moronic things.

-Hooper’s original flips from inside to out, light to dark, in some of its most horrible sequences; it’s one of those things that makes it not just a good horror movie, but an all-round great film too.
-Texas Chainsaw 3D doesn’t do as well in the aesthetic department, it looks too polished to incur any real hopelessness.
+Hooper’s original flips from inside to out, light to dark in some of its most horrible sequences, it’s one of those things that makes it not just a good horror movie, but a well-shot one too.
+Texas Chainsaw 3D doesn’t do as well in the aesthetic department, it looks too polished to incur any real hopelessness, and the marriage of what is still perceived as a rustic area to any technology just seems wrong.
 A sequence where the sheriff watches live feed from an iPhone as an officer explores the cellar seems uncomfortable amidst the relatively basic timeless quality of the set, same goes for some music choices too.
-Also, does it need to be in 3D?
-Not really, nothing is really gained from the extra dimension, and yet again I can’t help but feel duped into a crappy fad that seems to riddle modern horror.
-And that goes back to the film’s main problem: its a modern mainstream take on an “outlaw” classic.
-Like I say, that doesn’t make it unenjoyable, or even bad, it just makes it disappointing.
+Does it need to be in 3D?
+Not really, nothing is really gained from the extra dimension, and yet again I can’t help but feel duped into a bit of a crappy fad that seems to riddle modern horror.
+And that goes back to the film’s main problem: we’ve seen it all before.
+Like I say that doesn’t make it unenjoyably or even bad, it just makes it slightly disappointing.

-There’s plenty of good gore to keep fans happy, some nice little nods to the original, Leatherface is again a formidable (if ageing) villain, and the film is definitely a good watch.
-Unfortunately there’s not enough depth to cement Texas Chainsaw as any kind of great contribution, as mindless adherence to modern slasher tropes marks it out as under-imaginative.
+There’s plenty of good gore to keep fans happy and some nice little nods to the original, Leatherface is again a formidable (if ageing) villain, and the film is definitely a good watch.
+Unfortunately there’s not enough depth to cement it as any kind of great contribution, and mindless adherence to modern slasher tropes marks it out as grossly under-imaginative at points.

-Stars: Alexandra Daddario, Tania Raymonde, Scott Eastwood, Trey Songz, Bill Moseley
+Stars.
+Alexandra Daddario, Tania Raymonde, Scott Eastwood, Trey Songz, Dan Yeager, Bill Moseley, Gunnar Hansen